Leave of absence

 Requests for unpaid leave should continue to be sent to the Director of Human Resources for approval so that payroll/superannuation arrangements can be confirmed.

 You should be aware that some leave can have implications for income tax, national insurance and pension contributions.
 Please contact Richard Walters in Pensions on 46951 or Dean Lloyd on 46888 for clarification on whether you will be affected.

-Leave of absence should be recorded on the Leave and Absence Management System.
+Leave of absence should be recorded in Oracle.

 If employees are absent from their base of work for any length of time, it is the responsibility of the employee to have their personal possessions collected in a timely manner or to arrange with the line manager for them to be stored, if this is possible.